 2017 Farok J. Contractor, Rutgers Business School

-In my earlier post about how to measure globalization, I concluded that globalization is here to stay—and will continue to converge nations, culturally and economically, indefinitely.
-At the same time, leaders such as Trump, Le Pen, Erdogan, and Duterte espouse an anti-globalization backlash, emphasizing “my country first” policies.
+In Part 1, my post about how to measure globalization, I concluded that globalization is here to stay—and will continue to converge nations, culturally and economically, indefinitely.
+At the same time, leaders such as Trump, Le Pen, Erdoğan, and Duterte espouse an anti-globalization backlash, emphasizing “my country first” policies.

 To answer these questions, some reflection on how we got to this point may shed some light.
 Humanity has fragmented from one small African group to many scattered tribes — De Unum, Multis.
 And today, while organized into variegated cultures and nations, humankind is beginning to come together again into one integrated planet — E Pluribus, Unum.